mathrick/godot-external-files/README.md

 Ignoring copied files
 ---------------------

-Since it's assumed you're using this plugin together with a version control system like Mercurial, it is important to inform it that the copied files should not be stored.
+Since it's assumed you're using this plugin together with a version control system like Mercurial, it is important to inform it that the copied files should not be checked in.

-If you're using Mercurial, then it can be accomplished directly, by adding the following line in your `.hgignore`:
+If you're using Mercurial, then it can be accomplished by using the `.external_files` as an ignore file directly.
+In our example, this is done by adding the following line in your `.hgignore`:

     subinclude:godot/assets/sprites/.external_files

 (Of course, substitute the file path to whatever `.external_files` files you actually added).
 Make sure you're using `subinclude:` specifically; there are other include directives Mercurial supports, but those will not work properly with `.external_files`.

+Once the files are included in your `.hgignore`, any changes will automatically be picked up by Mercurial, so you won't need to adjust your ignore rules if you add or edit patterns.

 Otherwise, if you're using Git (or another version control system), you will need to ignore the copied files manually, using a command such as

     $ git ignore 'godot/assets/sprites/*.png'

+In this case, the ignore rules are stored separately from the patterns in your `.external_files`, so you will need to remember to keep them in sync if you change the patterns.

-> **NOTE**: Regardless of what method of ignoring you use, _all_ files matching the pattern will be ignored, even the ones that weren't copied by the plugin.
+> **NOTE**: Regardless of what method of ignoring you use, _all_ files matching the ignore pattern will be ignored, even the ones that weren't copied by the plugin.
 It's recommended never to mix external and local files in a single location.
 Otherwise you're very likely to end up forgetting to track valuable files.
 For example, you could dedicate `godot/assets/external/` to shared external assets, and keep assets exclusive to your Godot project directly under `godot/assets/`